mar-tina/Unf-HTML/README.md

 # [Unf] unnecessary-framework
-An unnecessary-framework built in JS to understand JS internals
+An unnecessary-framework built in JS to understand JS internals using Shadow Dom

-Built on top of shadow dom using the base Web component classes structure

 ToDos :
 - [x] Handle Initialization